 Jim writes SUNDAY SCHOOL LESSONS.
 His latest contribution to Adult Bible Study (Uniform Lessons) Menno-Media, appeared in Winter 2011-2012.

 In addition to his teaching role, David serves the seminary community as Director of Cross Cultural Programs and Interim Director of the Master of Arts in Religion.

 David has worked in various ministry contexts.
 While living in Washington, DC, David was the Junior/Senior High Director of an out-of-school time program on Capitol Hill.
 Later he served as Community Development Resource coordinator with MCC East Coast.
 Most recently he was co-pastor of Boonton United Methodist Church in New Jersey.
-He loves to spend time with his wife, Faith, his two boys Isaac, 15 and Solomon, 8 and his 5 month old daughter, Sarah.
+He loves to spend time with his family.
 He finds joy in playing and coaching basketball and soccer.
 He is also an avid music enthusiast.
 Above all else, he would like to be known as someone who loves God with deep conviction and loves God’s people with a heart that is wide open.